 Temperature control throughout our storage and production departments is fundamental to the quality of our products and this is centrally controlled with alarm alerts if there is any deviation from specified temperature requirements.

-trained graduates are placed into key management roles.
-We maintain strong links with academia and technological advances including Campden BRI, Danish Meat Research Institute, British Meat Processors Association and Teagasc Ireland and through attendance at the annual International Conference of Meat Science and Technology.
+We maintain strong links with academia and technological advances, working alongside Campden BRI, Danish Meat Research Institute and Teagasc Ireland and attending the annual International Conference of Meat Science and Technology.
+We are also members of a number of trade associations such as British Meat Processors Association, Food and Drink Federation and Seafish.

 Partnerships for growth

 Hilton takes great pride in its products and we are delighted when the quality and innovation of these products is recognised.
-During 2015 we received a number of national food and taste awards.
-New products launched included a habanero 3 chilli burger, smoked garlic & basil and paprika & honey sausages and a sous vide range as well as cook in the bag packaging and gluten free products.
+During 2017 we received a number of national food and taste awards.
+New products launched included beef wellington, mini pizzas and bubbly batter cod fillets.

 The Group takes all practicable steps to manage carefully its impact on the natural environment.
 Improvements to our environmental performance can make a difference to society and we are committed to assessing the impacts of our operations on land, water, air and biodiversity, and to managing our waste, in all its forms, by reusing or recycling it, where practicable.